Rocky mountain prep News

 Last year, she started applying for positions in nursing, where she would have a higher salary and more control over her schedule.
 But in the spring of 2022, Mari was selected for RMP’s first cohort of PEAK Teachers.

-PEAK Teachers — RMP’s top-performing teachers in both scholar achievement data and observations — make between $80,000 and $110,000 per year.
+PEAK Teachers — RMP’s top-performing teachers in both student achievement data and observations — make between $80,000 and $110,000 per year.
 They also receive a professional development budget to use for coaching, training, and leading their fellow staff members.

 “The PEAK Teacher program helped me see that I could make an actual living as a teacher,” she said.
 “A lot of the time, what drives teachers out is the pay, and if you want to move up in roles and in pay, you have to go into administration.
 But this program recognizes that there are a lot of teachers who would rather stay in the classroom.”